GoogleCloudPlatform/genai-for-developers/docs/tutorials/code-review-cicd-github/index.md

 ### Run GitHub Actions Workflow

-Navigate to your GitHub repository in the browser and run the workflow.
+Navigate to your GitHub repository in the browser and run the workflow - `GenAI For Developers`.
 The workflow is configured to run on code push or manual execution.

 ### Review GitHub Actions Workflow output